aces/loris-php-client/README.md

 # LORIS-ARCHIMEDES Pipelines

-Automated data ingestion pipelines for [LORIS](https://github.com/aces/Loris) using the [loris-php-client](https://github.com/aces/loris-php-client) library.
+Automated data ingestion pipelines for ARCHIMEDES study using the [oris-php-api-client](https://github.com/aces/loris-php-api-client) library.

 This repository provides production-ready pipelines for clinical and imaging data ingestion, with features like bulk CSV upload, automated candidate creation, email notifications, and comprehensive logging.

-The pipelines are expected to be installed on the predefined data mount, which follows a fixed directory structure, and each project must include its own `project.json' file.
+The pipelines are expected to be installed on the predefined data mount for the collection of projects, which follows a fixed directory structure, and each project must include its own `project.json` file.

 ---

 ## Features

-- ✅ **Clinical Data Ingestion** - Automated CSV processing and upload
+-  **Clinical Data Ingestion** - Automated CSV processing and upload
-- ✅ **Candidate Management** - Automatic candidate and visit creation
+-  **Candidate Management** - Automatic candidate and visit creation
-- ✅ **Bulk Operations** - Process multiple files and projects
+-  **Bulk Operations** - Process multiple files and projects
-- ✅ **Email Notifications** - Success/failure reports via email
+-  **Email Notifications** - Success/failure reports via email
-- ✅ **Comprehensive Logging** - Detailed execution logs with rotation
+-  **Comprehensive Logging** - Detailed execution logs with rotation
-- ✅ **Dry Run Mode** - Test without making actual changes
+-  **Dry Run Mode** - Test without making actual changes
-- ✅ **Database Fallback** - Direct SQL access when API unavailable
+-  **Imaging Data Ingestion** - BIDS data set Ingestion
-- ✅ **Multi-Project Support** - Handle multiple projects and collections
+-  **Multi-Project Support** - Handle multiple projects and collections

 ---